Inclusive Approaches to Support Student Assignments During Times of Disruption

 • Can some aspects of the lab be accomplished if students watch them, rather than do them?
 For example, the Journal of Visualized Experiments (to which the Brown library subscribes) offers over 9,500 videos demonstrating experiments, mapped to key concepts and student protocols.
 MERLOT also serves as a repository housing 90+ virtual labs.

-For examples of some of the ways that Brown instructors pivoted their labs to emergency remote instruction, please see this overview.
+For examples of some of the innovative ways that Brown instructors pivoted their labs in 2020-21, please see this overview.

 Language Courses